intel-staging/pKVM-IA/Documentation/virt/kvm/x86/pkvm-intel.rst

 code/data sections.

-In the end of finalize phase, hypervisor code also initializes nested related data, like shadow vmcs fields and emulated vmcs fields.
+In the end of finalize phase, hypervisor code also initializes nested related data, like shadow vmcs fields, emulated vmcs fields and shadow EPT pages pool.

 Although each CPU will execute the finalize vmcall, only the first finalize vmcall needs to divide reserved memory and set up the buddy allocator/MMU/EPT